soundpress/RulesOfNYC/docs/c47/index.rst

       (C) All members of the household eligible for Public Assistance must receive Public Assistance.

    (2) HRA will determine a household's eligibility for renewal of LINC VI rental assistance at the end of each year of the household's participation in the program, subject to the availability of funding.
-Before the start of each one-year renewal, HRA will recalculate the household's monthly rental assistance amount pursuant to section 7-21 of this chapter.
-Except as provided in section 7-22 of this chapter, the monthly rental assistance amount will not change during the one-year renewal period.
+Before the start of each one-year renewal, HRA will recalculate the household's monthly rental assistance amount pursuant to 68 RCNY § 7-21.
+Except as provided in 68 RCNY § 7-22, the monthly rental assistance amount will not change during the one-year renewal period.

    (3) HRA in its discretion may waive any of the requirements set forth in paragraph (1) of this subdivision on a case-by-case basis if the household's failure to meet the requirement was due to circumstances beyond the household's control, or where non-renewal is likely to result in the household's entry into shelter.